Autogyro Trim Control

 Two years before graduating from college, Steve Hines’ summer job in Research & Development at Bensen Aircraft under the direction of Igor Bensen, pioneer in autogyro aircraft.

 Before the summer was out, Steve had filled a notebook with technical ideas, notes, and photos of prototypes.
 The solution used a single cable (shown in red) to do two things, to adjust the pitch, and the roll.
 Pulling the red cable made the rotor and the craft pitch up.
-Pulling the yellow cable changed the angle of the red cable from left to right, to affect the roll of the craft.
+Pulling the yellow cable made the red cable shift left to right, to affect the roll of the craft.
 The in-flight trim control was successfully test flown by Igor Bensen, in a B-8 Gyrocopter like that shown above.

-The curved lower edge of the aluminum plate is the part of the circle which closely matches part of an ellipse.
+The curved lower edge of the aluminum plate is the part of the circle which closely approximates part of an ellipse.

 The triangular frame swings around a pivot at the center of the circle, approximating an ellipse, within this angle.
 This allows the red cable to follow a path, between the two foci of the ellipse, without changing path length.
 The red cable pulls on the back of the rotor gimbal (out of view) from different angles which makes the rotor tilt left or right, and makes the craft bank left or right.